alx-tools/Jobs/HOWTO.md

 - Fill all informations requested in the PR template
 - Publish your PR

-And we will contact you few days after.
+And we will contact you a few days after.